 My journey to the city didn’t begin well though.
 It started snowing in the morning, making for a slow and slippery drive to the rural airport half an hour away.
 Once I arrived there, I began to feel panicked at the idea of going on my first holiday without Paul.
 It was only a few moments later when a couple of work colleagues arrived; their idle chit-chat making the wait for boarding easier.
 We sat together on the plane, which was delayed for more than three hours on the tarmac before finally starting the journey.
 The distraction of “talking shop” helped to make the entire trip to the hotel that much easier.

-I was escorted to a candle-lit corner booth, and once I was seated learned that the majority of the menu was dedicated to ‘family style’ eating and that the place really wasn’t set up for single diners.
-There were a few nice choices though, so I stuck it out, despite the fact that I was the only single diner in the place.
+I was escorted to a candle-lit corner booth, and once I was seated learned that the majority of the menu was dedicated to “family style” eating and that the place really wasn’t set up for single diners.
+There were a few nice choices though, so I stuck it out, although I was the only single diner in the place.
 I ordered a three-course meal and a nice cocktail then sat back and read my book whilst waiting for my first course to arrive.

 I hate that I am doing these things alone, but I can’t stand the thought of hiding out in my room crying forever.
 So I’m trying to change traditions; trying to figure out new ways to deal with life and loneliness.
 I don’t know if there will ever be a time that I don’t wish Paul was here with me, but I know that he would want me to go on even though he’s not here.
 It’s so hard to do, but I’m going to try.